EXTRA TIME: Arsenal youngster Kelechi Nwakali trains with club legend Kanu Nwankwo | Goal.com

 Arsenal loanee Kelechi Nwakali spent some time at Kanu Nwankwo's Papilo academy where he trained with the Gunners legend and his academy students.

-Nwakali is yet to play for Arsenal since his arrival from Diamond Football Academy in 2016 and has been loaned out in the past three seasons to three different clubs.
+Nwakali is yet to play for Arsenal since his arrival from the Diamond Football Academy in 2016 and he has been loaned out in the past three seasons to three different clubs.

 The 2015 Fifa U17 Golden Ball winner spent the 2018-19 campaign in Portugal with Porto's reserve team where he made 16 league appearances.